kswope/book-learnin/README.md

 You might use a full double object to stand in for an entire object that is unavailable or prohibitively expensive to create or call in the test environment.

+Partial stub example (or is it a partial double spy?)

+    # this is a pointless test
+    it "stubs an object" do
+      project = Project.new(name: "Project Greenlight")
+      allow(project).to receive(:name)
+      expect(project.name).to be_nil # <--- this is pointless, only testing rspec-mocks
+    end

+Stubbing instances of an Class

+    allow_any_instance_of(Project).to receive(:save).and_return(false)

+The RSpec docs explicitly recommend not using this feature if possible, since it is "the most complicated feature of rspec-mocks, and has historically received the most bug reports."

+A very common use of stub objects is to simulate exception conditions.
+If you want your stubbed method to raise an exception, you can use the and_raise method, which takes an exception class and an optional message:

+    allow(stubby).to receive(:user_count).and_raise(Exception, "oops")